Caretaker (Star Trek: Voyager): Special effect model

 In late October 1994, the USS Voyager model was delivered to Image G, who did the motion-control photography video work with the model for the special effects shots.
 The model was delivered by Tony Meineger to Image G, which was also motion control photography for the Caretaker Array, Maquis ship, and Kazon space ship.
 The production schedule was packed with other work, but special effect shots for Voyager were needed for the "Caretaker" and also "Parallax" episodes at that time.

 Sets

 Many of the main sets for the series were located at Stage 8 and Stage 9 at Paramount Studios.

 An example of the complexity of some of the sets is the bridge of the Voyager spacecraft.
-The bridge had 11 different monitors of three different sizes, that had custom graphics displayed depending on what was being shot for each scene.
+The bridge had eleven different monitors of three different sizes, that had custom graphics displayed depending on what was being shot for each scene.
 For example, for a scene with the "red alert" setting, the appropriate video graphics would have to be displayed on cue.
 These graphics were created by a team of people, with a need for both static and video graphics.
 The videos were recorded to videocassette to be played at the right time, such as when an actor is looking at a monitor.
-For "Caretaker" due to changes, and re-shoots there was some very difficult deadlines on having graphics ready for shots, and often involved discussions between staff.
+For "Caretaker", due to changes and re-shoots, there were some very difficult deadlines on having graphics ready for shots, often involving discussions among staff.